peacedudes/BurnsChecklist/README.md

 The checklist may contain copyrighted material by Dr. Burns, and should not be shared or published without first obtaining specific permission.
 It is included here as an example for personal use.

-The app should compile and run on MacOS Sonoma 14 or iOS 16 without.
-It will produce a historical chart of scores over time after three datat points have been collected (on separate dates).
+The app should compile and run on either MacOS (Sonoma 14) or iOS (16).
+You may need to check Signing and Capabilities, and add a Team.
+It produces a historical chart of scores over time, but only after at least three data points have been saved (on separate days).

 ![Screen capture](Screenshot.png)

+The symtoms and scoring used by this app were taken directly from [Burn's Depression Checklist](https://www.uwgb.edu/UWGBCMS/media/Continueing-Professional-Education/files/Assess-Pkt-1-Burns-Depression-Checklist.pdf)